 The customer receives an appropriate response, improving their experience as a result of taking the customer experience survey.

 A modern NPS program is an incredibly powerful tool that lets you track customer experience in real-time and easily identify actionable insights.

-Start measuring Net Promoter Score for free with Wootric
+Start measuring Net Promoter Score today with Wootric